criteo/AFK/docs/docs/SaltStack-OpenConfig/FAQ.md

 ## Why are the templates minimalist, with little logic and no inheritance?

-The idea here is to make the maximum of logic in Python, so on the Salt module side.
+The idea is to have most of the logic in Salt modules.

-We want to avoid complex Jinja for a lot of reasons: difficult to read, to maintain, to debug, to add features etc...
-Also, it makes more sense to handle most of the logic with a programming language rather than in templates.
+We want to avoid making Jinja templates more complex because:

+* Jinja templates are difficult to read, maintain, debug and to add features.
+* It makes more sense to handle most of the logic with a programming language rather than a template.

-We also only authorize two levels of indentation in the template.
+As another rule, we only authorize two levels of indentation in the template.
 If you need more, split your templates.

-## State modules are supposed to be agnostic, and Execution module are not.
-Why not use Execution modules to handle Network OS particularity?
+## State modules are supposed to be agnostic.
+Why not use Execution modules to handle Network OS specificities?

-The only answer: it is in development and for now it brings more complexity to create Execution modules to handle configuration differences.
+For now, it brings more complexity to create Execution modules to handle configuration differences.

-However, we do use Execution modules to get information from the device or to apply the configuration.
+However, we do use Execution modules to get information from the device and to apply the configuration.

-## EOS/SONiC: why negate all configuration command and not push diffs or override everything?
+## EOS/SONiC: why negate all configuration statements instead of pushing diffs or override everything?

-The easiest option to answer is because all OS does not provide a way to obtain a diff (FRR on SONiC for instance).
+Because not all Network OS provide a way to obtain a diff, e.g. SONiC/FRR.

-We cannot override the entire configuration because a section of the configuration might be managed by multiple states.
-Example: one state to manage global BGP configuration, one for the BGP sessions, one for EVPN.
+We cannot override the entire configuration because a section of the configuration might be managed by multiple Salt States.
+For instance one State manages the global BGP configuration, another manages the BGP sessions and a third one manages EVPN.

 Sometimes we do negate the entire section.
-We remove a route-map to recreate it entirely on EOS because it is safer and easier to do that: we are sure the terms of the route-map does not contain extra configuration we don't support/want.
+We remove a route-map to recreate it entirely because it is safer and easier to do that: we ensure the route-map terms do not contain extra configuration we do not support.

-In the end, our goal is to maintain a state.
-It does not mean we will remove extra configuration.
-You can compare this to Chef: it does not remove a package manually installed by someone.
-But it enforces some packages to be installed with specific versions and configuration.

 ## What is the behavior of SONiC BGP configuration if something bad happens?

-FRR:

-If a command is incorrect, it is ignored and the rest of the configuration is applied.
-It gives some errors in the output.
+If a command is incorrect, it is ignored by FRR and the rest of the configuration is applied.
+It returns errors in the output.

 !!! example